wzrayyy/httb/README.md

     docker compose up --build
     ```

-### 🖥️ Native
+## 🖥️ Native
-If you prefer to run HTTB natively on your system, ensure you have `bash` and `socat` installed.
-These tools are necessary for creating and managing TCP sockets.
+If you prefer to run HTTB natively on your system, ensure you have `bash socat file` installed.
+These tools are necessary for running this server.

 ### Debian/Linux Mint
-To install `socat` on Debian-based systems:
+To install dependencies on Debian-based systems:
 ```bash
 sudo apt-get install socat
 ```

 ### Arch Linux
-To install `socat` on Arch-based systems:
+To install dependencies on Arch-based systems:
 ```bash
 sudo pacman -S socat
 ```

 ### macOS
-To install `socat` on macOS using Homebrew:
+To install dependencies on macOS using Homebrew:
 ```bash
 brew install socat
 ```